Guitar Practice Amp Buyers Guide: Reignite Your Playing (Updated March 2026)

 Now, let's take a look at a few of our favourites.

-The Positive Grid Spark has been a hugely popular release.
+The Positive Grid Spark 2 is the brand new update on a hugely popular amp.
 Positive Grid is a company that made its name in the amp software game.
 Their software emulations launched them into ears of guitarists seeking the new revolutionary way to achieve premium guitar tones.
 Not only does this mean their emulations sound extremely convincing, but also the integrated app is a powerful segment of the Spark.
 When you open the app, the first thing you will notice is its beautiful user interface.
 Guitarists tend to like pretty things that sound nice, and this app and amp combination ticks those boxes.

 Despite its compact size, the Spark has a surprisingly girthy low end.
 With its precise sculpting tools, this amp is ideal for someone looking for a highly tweakable range of sounds.